Commercial real estate guidance

 In commercial and industrial real estate, you must consider:

-- the legal description of the property – whether it’s freehold or subject to some other form of tenures, such as leasehold, unit title or company share
+- the legal description of the property – whether it’s freehold or subject to some other form of tenure, such as leasehold, unit title or company share

 - any covenants or other restrictions that might affect the use of the property